Information regarding the student job

-In a mini-job, you earn up to 520 euros per month.
-You do not pay any taxes or social security contributions; your employer only pays a lump sum.
-This applies to all mini-jobbers and has nothing to do with your student status.
-In this case, you are also not covered by health insurance and must take care of this yourself.
+With a mini-job, you earn up to 520 euros per month and pay no taxes or social security contributions, with the exception of pension insurance contributions.
+However, you can apply for exemption from these contributions.
+As far as taxes are concerned, employers only pay a lump sum.
+These regulations apply to all mini-jobbers and are independent of student status.
+Even with a mini-job, you are not covered by health insurance through your work and must therefore take care of this yourself.

-Even as a working student or mini-jobber, you have a holiday entitlement.
+You also have a holiday entitlement as a working student or mini-jobber.
 You are entitled to the same number of holiday days as the other employees in your company.
-In both cases, you are also entitled to continued payment of wages in case of illness.
+You are also entitled to continued payment of wages in the event of holiday or illness.
 However, if you are absent for more than 6 weeks, you are unfortunately not entitled to sick pay from the health insurance fund.

 What happens if I lose my job?

-Unlike regular employees, you are not entitled to unemployment benefit I if you lose your job.
+Unlike regular employees, you are not entitled to unemployment benefits if you lose your job.
 After all, as a working student or mini-jobber, you have not paid any contributions.
-Accordingly, you cannot receive unemployment benefit I after finishing your studies.
+Accordingly, you cannot receive unemployment benefits even after you have finished your studies.